trinodb/trino/presto-docs/src/main/sphinx/security/ldap.rst

                                 password you specified when creating the truststore.
 ``--user``                      The LDAP username.
 For Active Directory this should be your
                                 ``sAMAccountName`` and for OpenLDAP this should be the ``uid`` of the user.
-This is the username which will be used to replace the ``${USER}`` placeholder pattern in the properties specified in ``config.properties``.
+This is the username which is used to replace the ``${USER}`` placeholder pattern in the properties specified in ``config.properties``.
 ``--password``                  Prompts for a password for the ``user``.